PowerShell/ProjectMercury/docs/Model-Registration.md

 Here, the mandatory parameters are:

 - `--name` - The name of the model

+Optional pareameters are:

-- `--file` - The file to export the model registration information to
+- `--file` - The file to export the model registration information to.
+If this is not specified, the model registration information will be printed to STDOUT.

 #### Model JSON Format